Eastern glass lizard: Habitat

 Eastern glass lizards are a common species near wetlands and moist soils.
 O. ventralis habitat consists of flatwoods adjacent to wetlands with sandy soils.
 They heavily rely on prescribed fire to maintain their habitat.
 They have also been found in tidal areas such as coastal dunes because they are resistant to salty conditions.
+Eastern glass lizards are most active during the day and can be found foraging in open habitats but also like to take refuge beneath debris.

 A study in 2020 found O. ventralis using a crayfish burrow as habitat in southeastern Mississippi.
 Various invertebrates and vertebrates are known to use these burrows but this is the first time a lizard species has been documented using a crayfish burrow.
-Limited research has been done but could be more widespread behavior.
+Limited research has been done but it could represent more widespread behavior.
+Direct mortality due to prescribed fire is of concern to land managers using fire as a management tool in the eastern glass lizard's habitat.

 Distribution

 O. ventralis is commonly found from extreme southeastern Virginia to south Florida and west to Louisiana.
+They are restricted to the coastal plains of the southeastern United States, and populations are restricted by the Mississippi River.
 Isolated records exist of its occurrence in Oklahoma and Missouri.

 Diet

-O. ventralis eats a range of insects, such as grasshoppers, crickets and beetles, and will also consume spiders, small mice, snails, and the eggs of other reptiles and ground-nesting birds.
+O. ventralis are opportunistic feeders that will eat almost anything that may cross their path, including insects, small mammals, eggs, small birds and sometimes even fruits or vegetation.
+Example's of prey they may feed on are: grasshoppers, crickets and beetles, spiders, small mice, snails, and the eggs of other reptiles and ground-nesting birds.
+They rely on their sense of smell and sharp eyesight to hunt during the day.
 Unlike snakes, glass lizards do not have flexible jaws, and this limits the size of prey items they can consume.
 They forage both above ground and underground in burrows.

+Predators and predator avoidance

+Common predators of the eastern glass lizard include skunks, raccoons, foxes, snakes, and cats.
+They have the ability of tail autotomy, meaning their tail breaks off upon restraint.
+Their tail fragment will continue to writhe for several minutes after detachment to distract the predator and allow them to escape.

 Reproduction

-O. ventralis is oviparous and lays around 5-15 eggs in June and July.
-Eggs are usually laid under cover or in depressions and sandy or loamy soil.
+O. ventralis is oviparous and lays around 5–15 eggs in late April to mid July.
+The eggs have an incubation time of 40-65 days and will tend to hatch around late summer.
+Eggs are usually laid under cover or in depressions in sandy or loamy soil.
 Females will encircle their clutch but may retreat when approached and generally do not defend their eggs.
+However, they will gather them back up if they are scattered around.
+Egg average mass is 759 mg and length is 18 mm.